azimuth-cloud/azimuth-config/docs/debugging/zenith-services.md

     The current endpoints for a Zenith service.
     Each SSH tunnel for a service updates this resource to add its address, port and configuration.
   * `leases.zenith.stackhpc.com`
-    Stores heartbeat information for an individual SSH tunnel.
+    Heartbeat information for an individual SSH tunnel.
     Each SSH tunnel has its own lease resource that is regularly updated with a heartbeat.

 If a service is not functioning as expected, we should check the state of the CRDs for